missionpinball/mpf-docs/config/high_score.rst

 | Valid in :doc:`mode config files </config/instructions/mode_config>`       | **YES** |
 +----------------------------------------------------------------------------+---------+

-.. versionchanged:: 0.31 (No longer valid in machine configs, just mode configs)

 .. overview

 The ``high_score:`` section of your config is where you...